On-Premises Deployment¶

 - Test with:

-curl -v https://control.bytefreezer.com/health
+curl -v https://api.bytefreezer.com/api/v1/health

 Services not processing data¶